kumahq/kuma/docs/madr/decisions/009-tracing-policy.md

 This proposal gives `MeshTrace` a single `spec.targetRef` field that selects what it applies to.
 It does not use `to` or `from` fields.

-It is theoretically possible to suport `to` fields but we omit them from this proposal.
+It is theoretically possible to support `to` fields but we omit them from this proposal.

 All logging configuration happens under `spec.default` so that users are able to